What do you look forward to doing in the summer when school is out?

 This is the time to hone those writing skills, brush up on math facts, learn how to make cheese or arrange a cheese plate.
 Have you ever taken a sketch book to a museum?
 Take a car load of kids and sketch books to a museum.
 Let them pick any piece of art in a room to sketch in their book.
 We did this when our kids were in preschool and in high school and it was a fun experience for us and for other museum goers who were fascinated by watching our kids sketch.
 Airbnb offers experiences you can book in person or online.
 This is a fun activity to add to a vacation or to give as a gift.
 Looking for a summer Bible study?
 Here’s one my friends wrote on the book of Galatians.
 It’s an 8 week inductive Bible study.
 Order a couple of books today and study together with friends.

 For me, I like to structure my tutoring business with summer classes that are fun and educational.
-This summer we will be working on how to solve math word problems through fun activities including some digital escape rooms and real world problem solving such as running a lawn care business.
-For writing, I’m teaching basic and intermediate level writing starting with writing some solid paragraphs and moving on to a 5 paragraph paper by teaching brainstorming and a formula for writing.
+For example, one summer we worked on how to solve math word problems through fun activities including some digital escape rooms and real world problem solving such as running a lawn care business.
+For writing, I taught basic and intermediate level writing starting with writing some solid paragraphs and moving on to a 5 paragraph paper by teaching brainstorming and a formula for writing.
 Because most of my clients are out of school, we do not have the stress of homework or projects.
 We can take time and have fun with learning.
-If you are interested, I still have a few openings in my schedule for virtual tutoring clients (once a week for 55 minutes).
+If you are interested, check to see if I have any openings in my schedule for virtual tutoring clients (once a week for 55 minutes).
 I specialize in grades 3-8.
-Learn more here about private tutoring or here for my summer course schedule.
+Learn more here about private tutoring.

 It doesn’t matter your age, ability, or location.
 Find something new to learn this summer.